api3dao/oev-docs/docs/oev/overview/target-chain.md

 The signature is crafted for a specific dApp ID and update allowance.
 If the searcher provides incorrect values, the signature verification will fail, causing the transaction to revert.
 If the signature is valid, the contract allows the sender to update the data feed values until the end of update allowance period.

 ### Update the Data Feed

 To update the data feed values, call the `updateDappOevDataFeed` function.
 This requires the sender to be whitelisted by paying for the OEV bid first.
-THe function requires the following parameters:
+The function requires the following parameters:

 1. `uint256 dappId` - The ID of the dApp that the searcher wants to update.
 2. `bytes[] calldata signedData` - The ABI encoded signed data that the searcher wants to update the dAPI with.
 The contract decodes the following fields:
    - `address airnode` - The address of the Airnode.
-   - `bytes32 templateId` - The template ID of the base beacon - not the OEV template ID.
+   - `bytes32 templateId` - The template ID of the base beacon - **not** the template ID of the OEV beacon.
    - `uint256 timestamp` - The timestamp of the data.
    - `bytes memory data` - The encoded value.
    - `bytes memory signature` - The signature for this signed data - signed for